Wear OS 5: Features, One UI 6 Watch, & eligible watches

 Samsung watches receive four Wear OS updates, so all post-Tizen models received Wear OS 5.
 One UI 6 Watch began rolling out on November 19 with the Galaxy Watch 6 series, before arriving on subsequent models over the next couple of weeks.

-OnePlus has explained that its watches will receive two OS updates.
-The OnePlus Watch 3 launched with Wear OS 5, but the OnePlus Watch 2 and Watch 2R won't receive the update until sometime between July and September 2025.
+OnePlus says that its watches will receive two OS updates.
+The OnePlus Watch 3 launched with Wear OS 5, but the OnePlus Watch 2 and Watch 2R — still running Wear OS 4 — will update between July and September 2025, almost a year behind Samsung and Google.

 The Xiaomi Watch 2 Pro and Watch 2 jumped from Wear OS 3.5 to Wear OS 4 in September 2024 (per Techradar).
-We don't know if these watches will receive Wear OS 5 or not; if it does, it may not happen until the second half of 2025.
+We don't know if these watches will receive Wear OS 5 or not; if it does, fall 2025 seems most likely.

 The TicWatch Pro 5, TicWatch Pro 5 Enduro, and TicWatch Pro 5 Atlas all updated to Wear OS 4 as of September 2024, well behind the rest.
-Like Xiaomi, we don't know of a guaranteed Wear OS 5 update or how long it would take to arrive.
-And Mobvoi's version of Wear OS is more limited, as it doesn't support Google Assistant.
+Like Xiaomi, a Wear OS 5 update isn't guaranteed, and Mobvoi's version of the OS lacks some key features like Google Assistant / Gemini.
+We'd expect Wear OS 5 to arrive in fall 2025, if at all.

 Any other Wear OS brands like Fossil won't ever receive Wear OS 5, as they've all largely abandoned the platform.